What to consider when calculating the ROI of your ERP implementation

 Other factors to consider

-- Operation cost: Automating or making business processes more efficient with an ERP solution minimizes shortages and interruptions, reduces material and labor costs, lowers administrative costs and more.
+- Operation costs: Automating or making business processes more efficient with an ERP solution minimizes shortages and interruptions, reduces material and labor costs, lowers administrative costs and more.
 This will ultimately improve your bottom line.

 Also, don’t write this off: two additional factors to consider are your payback period and the intangible benefits you receive from running your business using ERP software.
 The payback period is the period of time it takes to recoup the cost of your implementation.
 While you will begin to see the return on your ERP investment quickly, many forget that these will not appear as a profit until the payback period is over.